jg-digital-media/jgdm_snooker_scorer/readme.md

    + Player 2 can "play" a 147 maximum break if player 1 misses before potting another ball.
    + Players 1 and 2 start sharing the points available to be played for as they now compete for points.

-+  This feels like a big part of the challenge and a lot could go wrong and indeed has gone wrong in meeting those goals.
-I'm going to try planning a new AI prompt to help me get this right, becase its clear this is an undertaking that requires a big refactor.
++  I've been flitting around the edges of doing this for a while now feels like a big part of the project.
+A lot could go wrong and indeed has gone wrong in meeting those goals.
+My first approach was to try planning a new AI prompt because it seemed to me this was an undertaking that requires a big refactor.
+I thought that trying this approach might help me in the way that ... did.

 ```